kat-obring/temporal-hello-agent/README.md

 pipenv run test
 ```

 The tests verify that the activity function returns the expected response format.
-Testy testing